The Value of a Multiple Common Bond

 As Brownell puts it: “Field of membership can be a huge challenge for credit unions but determining the most strategic areas to serve can lead to great success.”

-For many, the multiple common bond charter is the first step towards added value and measured growth thanks to the various benefits offered by the FOM, which:
+For many, this charter conversion is the first step towards added value and measured growth thanks to the various benefits offered by the FOM, which:

 1) Allows credit unions to serve occupational and/or associational select groups;